djcloudking/aws-projects/12_Deploying a NodeJS app on AWS EC2/How to deploy a NodeJS app on AWS EC2.md

 ### Step 1: Setting up environment

+- Let me test locally before deploying our app to AWS.
+For that reason, I am going to clone a repository from github.

-- Clone this project from github.
-Open your terminal and type git clone https://github.com/verma-kunal/AWS-Session.git
+- Open your terminal and type git clone https://github.com/verma-kunal/AWS-Session.git

 - Setup the following environment variables - (.env) file